 Outgoing digital token transfers

-When you transfer to an external wallet (i.e. non-custodial wallet or other cryptocurrency exchanges), the name of the beneficiary party and other applicable information must be provided before the transfer will occur.
+When you transfer to an external wallet (i.e. non-custodial wallet or other cryptocurrency exchanges), you are required to provide the name of the beneficiary party and other applicable information.

 Incoming digital token transfers